 Some Technical Details

-A month ago, on June 3, my post What Now: Sell, Rebalance, or Rotate? launched an on-going series comparing rebalanced portfolios with a new strategy of rotation.
+On June 3, 2019, my post What Now: Sell, Rebalance, or Rotate? launched an on-going series comparing rebalanced portfolios with a new strategy of rotation.
 On that date, a simple version of the rotation strategy caused a portfolio invested entirely in stocks to convert all its assets to U.S. Treasuries.
-Today, on July 1, another instance of that strategy is causing a traditional portfolio of 60% stocks and 40% bonds to switch to 100% bonds.
-Today's post describes how the rotation strategy works, using these two portfolios as examples.
+On the date of this post, July 1, 2019, another instance of that strategy caused a traditional portfolio of 60% stocks and 40% bonds to switch to 100% bonds.
+This post describes how the rotation strategy works, using these two portfolios as examples.

 Different Portfolios for Different Goals